jpmsilva/jsystemd/README.md

 When using Spring Boot, simply import the `com.github.jpmsilva.jsystemd:systemd-spring-boot-starter` dependency into your own project.

-Auto-configuration takes place through the class `com.github.jpmsilva.jsystemd.SystemDAutoConfiguration`, and will notify SystemD once your application starts up successfully, via a event listener for events of type `org.springframework.boot.context.event.ApplicationReadyEvent`.
+Auto-configuration takes place through the class `com.github.jpmsilva.jsystemd.SystemdAutoConfiguration`, and will notify systemd once your application starts up successfully, via a event listener for events of type `org.springframework.boot.context.event.ApplicationReadyEvent`.

 When using this library, you service units can now use `Type=notify` under the `[Service]` unit configuration.

 ### Additional status

-When using the auto-configuration class, beans of type `com.github.jpmsilva.jsystemd.SystemDNotify` will also be searched and used to compose an extended status message, that SystemD will display when using the `status` verb.
+When using the auto-configuration class, beans of type `com.github.jpmsilva.jsystemd.SystemdNotify` will also be searched and used to compose an extended status message that systemd will display when using the `status` verb.

 Out of the box this module will show memory and classloader information: